officelearn/azure-docs.sv-se/articles/azure-monitor/app/asp-net-core.md

     public void ConfigureServices(IServiceCollection services)
     {
-        // The following will configure channel to use the given folder to temporarily
+        // The following will configure the channel to use the given folder to temporarily
-        // store telemetry items during network or application insights server issues.
+        // store telemetry items during network or Application Insights server issues.
-        // User should ensure that the given folder already exists,
+        // User should ensure that the given folder already exists
-        // and that application has read/write permissions. services.AddSingleton(typeof(ITelemetryChannel),
+        // and that the application has read/write permissions. services.AddSingleton(typeof(ITelemetryChannel),
                                 new ServerTelemetryChannel () {StorageFolder = "/tmp/myfolder"});
         services.AddApplicationInsightsTelemetry();